tkuester/taky/README.md

 As far as the "Unicorn Test Readiness Level" goes, `taky` is not a high heritage space unicorn.
 We are somewhere between TRL 5 and 6.
 The horse is outside, and we're tentatively calling it a unicorn.
+Users have reported that `taky` worked well on ANW2C networks, L3Harris radios, passed custom COT messages without complaint, and was even found in the field with coalition forces!

 The COT server is the most mature part of the codebase.
 While some of the more esoteric configurations have not been tested, the standard SSL setup seems to be rather solid, and performs well with heavy loads.
+That being said, there is a known memory leak with the XML parser that hasn't been resolved.

 The Data Package server (DPS) is starting to mature, but has not been as extensively tested.
 Simple client-to-client and client-to-server transfers seem to work well, although some features like Video and posting tracks have not been implemented yet.

+All said and done, don't trust this software with lives, wellbeing, or anything of value.
+This software wasn't written with a "mission critical" level-of-care.

 Feel free to checkout the [milestones](https://github.com/tkuester/taky/milestones) page to see what is